joeclark-phd/markov_namegen/README.md

 ### RandomTextGenerator

-One trait, RandomTextGenerator, is provided, with two methods:
+One trait, RandomTextGenerator, is provided, with one method:

-- `generateOne() -> String` yields a new, procedurally-generated text string
+- `generate_one() -> String` yields a new, procedurally-generated text string.
-- `generateOne(&str pattern)` yields a new string that matches the regex pattern

 There are three structs that implement the trait: